makethingshappy/IoThome/Documentation/Setup.md

 ## 2. Flash Tasmota

-Tasmota is flashed using the browser-based web installer — no drivers or command-line tools required.
+Tasmota is flashed using the browser-based web installer — no drivers or command-line tools required, but can also be used optionally.

 **1.** Plug your ESP32 into your computer via USB.